tigellus/Markdown/4. Pulmonary Mechanical Ventilation/09. Routes & Modes of Mechanical Ventilation/Routes & Modes of Mechanical Ventilation.md

 * Limited use – requires technical support and experience
 * Requires sedation and neuromuscular paralysis

+# Question 2
+What characterizes Control Mechanical Ventilation (CMV)?
+[RIGHT] Preset tidal volume and preset respiratory rate [WRONG] Preset tidal volume but not respiratory rate [WRONG] Preset respiratory rate but not tidal volume [WRONG] No preset respiratory rate and no preset tidal volume

+# Question 3
+What characterizes Synchronised Intermittent Mandatory Ventilation (SIMV)?
+[RIGHT] Preset rate and tidal volume, but allows spontaneous breaths at any tidal volume [WRONG] Preset tidal volume, but allows spontaneous breaths at any rate [WRONG] Preset rate but not preset tidal volume [WRONG] Preset tidal volume but not preset rate [WRONG] No preset rate or tidal volume

+# Question 4
+What are the key advantages of Pressure Support Ventilation (PSV)?
+[RIGHT] Patient control of inspiratory timing, easy change of gas flow [WRONG] Tidal volumes can decrease

 # Adjuncts to Mechanical Ventilation

 ### Positive-End Expiratory Pressure (PEEP)